deltachat/deltachat-pages/_posts/2020-01-15-desktop-client-release.md

 **Delta Chat is not only an Android app.
 You can use it on any device, even without a smartphone.
 Since the latest release there are many new features!**

-For many instant messengers you need a phone number, or at least a smartphone - not for Delta Chat.
+For many instant messengers you need a phone number, or at least a smart device - not for Delta Chat.
 Even if you don't have a phone, you can use the Desktop Client on its own.